Rajpratik71/Mininet-wiki/FAQ.md

 ### How can I add a REST interface to Mininet?

+Basically anything you can do in Python you can do in Mininet, and it's often very easy to do so.
+For example, there are all sorts of frameworks available for various kinds of messaging and RPC, REST, JSON, SOAP, XML, etc..
+You can hook Python code up to node.js, you can have it speak ZeroMQ, you can use Apache Thrift... really the possibilities are endless!!

+Note however that if you are running locally it's much easier to control Mininet directly from within a Python script or using the CLI.

 It's trivial to add a REST (or ReST if you prefer) API to Mininet using Python.
 Using the [[ Bottle | http://bottlepy.org ]] framework, you could do something like:

 ```python